Jan Spies: Storybooks

 The stories he tells on radio and on television and on other occasions are bundled together in four volumes, Pilatus tot molshoop, Poort deur die koue, Profeet met kondensmelk and Pille vir servette.
-These stories are filled with humor and unique expressions in his regional dialect, while always reflecting the universal human, regardless of whether the story has to do with the present or past.

 Pilatus tot molshoop contains the stories Van Duiwel Pontius na Dominee Pilatus and 'n Berg is nie 'n molshoop nie, where does the bundle derives its name from.
 In the first story, in his dream Elder Piet rather helps the pastor than the devil, after which the devil sends him to hell out of sheer despondency.
 In the second story, a young male from the Department of Agriculture is in trouble for his invention to eradicate moles, because he does not understand that moles can only be caught in silence and are frightened by sound, even if it is the most beautiful music.
 Peculiar to some of the entertaining narratives is the exaggeration, which with rendering abundant detail creates an impression of realism, until the conclusion indicates how wrong the person is.
 There are also some stories about cars, such as the Ford who goes into hiding in the cattle kraal and another story where the Ford brings an angel to the farm one night.
 Van Duiwel Pontius na Dominee Pilatus was recorded by Abraham H. de Vries in Die Afrikaanse kortverhaalboek.

 Poort deur die koue title story tells how the policeman and the Roman priest got to know and understand each other better with the help of half a bottle of brandy on a cold night.
 In 'n Emmer tanne vir 'n hospitaal holbekke a young nurse makes a plan to faster clean the old people's false teeth which creates more work.
 There are also Die kwaai oorlidde ounôi, where a baboon comes to haunt the place of a deceased peasant woman.
 The stories are meant for listening rather than reading, but the enjoyment of fine sayings and folk tales are sustained in texts.